Vinayrawat12/Data-and-Research-Analyst-Portfolio/README.md

 This interactive Power BI dashboard offers a data-driven exploration of sports literacy by analyzing how individuals value sports, understand sporting knowledge, and engage in real-life sports activities.
 Designed to provide insights for policymakers, educators, sports federations, and researchers, the dashboard presents both macro-level trends and persona-based micro-segmentation.

+📘 **Objective**:

+To assess and visualize sports literacy levels across different demographics using survey data.
+The dashboard provides insights into: - How individuals value sports - Their knowledge and awareness of sports - Their real-life participation and identity as sportspersons

+🧩 **Data Summary**:

+   Total Respondents: 450+
+   Sections: - Section 1: Importance of Sports in Life (Max 46)
+             - Section 2: Sports Knowledge & Awareness (Max 22)
+             - Section 3: Real-Life Participation & Identity (Max 32)
+   Total Score: 100

 🔍 **Key Features**:

 📊 Sports Literacy Snapshot
     Overview of average scores across three key dimensions—value of sports, knowledge accuracy, and real-life participation—segmented by gender, age, and education level.

 📘 Sports Knowledge & Awareness
     Treemap visualizing sport-wise knowledge accuracy (% correct answers), with filters for demographic deep-dives.

 ⚽ Real-Life Participation & Identity
     Visuals on current sports engagement, primary sports played, and patterns of participation frequency (daily, weekly, rarely, etc.).

 💡 Value of Sports in Life
     Analysis of how different demographics (age, gender, education) perceive the value of playing sports, backed by average scores and comparison charts.

 🧠 Persona-Based Insights
     Participants are grouped into meaningful personas (e.g., Enthusiast, Spectator, Knowledgeable Doer) based on their scores across all sections—enabling nuanced program design and targeted interventions.

 🛠️ **Tech Stack**: